DAI 26 Release Notes

 DAI version 26.2.1 introduces improved security for accessing DAI from your browser.
 The improvements not only provide greater security but compliance with the EU Cyber Resiliency Act (EU-CRA), and compatibility with our Eggplant IAM tool (our Keycloak-based product for managing identity and access management (IAM)).
 The improvements include:

-• Self-signed certificates from Eggplant, which you can generate during installation
+- Self-signed certificates from Eggplant, which you can generate during installation but are not recommended for production use

 If you are upgrading your DAI Server to 26.2.1 on Windows, and your existing DAI Server installation is configured for HTTP access, you will need to reconfigure it for HTTPS.
 See Upgrade Notes for Windows DAI Servers for what's required to perform this upgrade.